-Very few creatures, humans especially, would actually be able to survive in sewers for any extended length of time.
-It's pitch black (sewer workers bring their own lighting), very chilly even in the summernote the actual temperature depends on latitude, but in most of the US the temperature once you get more than a couple of feet below ground is 50-60 degrees year-round... hardly freezing, but decidedly on the cool side of comfortable, particularly if there's water around, and there's little oxygen and a plethora of noxious gases from sewage, making the air highly unsuitable for breathing (exposure to methane and hydrogen sulfide is a frequent hazard to workers).
+Older sewer systems may consist of underground canals with narrow walkways on the side.
+These canal systems are the basis of this trope, but very few creatures, humans especially, would actually be able to survive in sewers for any extended length of time.
+It's pitch black (sewer workers bring their own lighting), chilly even in the summer (50-60 degrees year-round), and there's little oxygen and a plethora of noxious gases from sewage, making the air highly unsuitable for breathing without specialized equipment.

+This trope may coincide with the much narrower Sinister Subway, and both are generally connected to the all-encompassing Dungeon Town.
 For an alternate route, see the Air-Vent Passageway.
-May coincide with the much narrower Sinister Subway, and both are generally connected to the all-encompassing Dungeon Town.
-All but standard for The Alcatraz.
-Don't forget the Abandoned Maintenance Tunnels.
+These are all standard issue for The Alcatraz.
+And don't forget the Abandoned Maintenance Tunnels.

 Real life spacious sewers do exist.
-See IAMA Drainer; as noted at the top of this article, that storm drainage systems, which are quite spacious, are sometimes called "sewers", thus explaining at least some versions of this trope.
-In practice, the "underground tunnel network where homeless people and thieves live" of urban lore does exist in most major industrialized cities and is actually a system of technical tunnels built to accommodate steam, water and sewer pipes, electrical cables, storage spaces for the underground rail systems and so on, the reason for its spacious construction being the fact it has to allow maintenance workers and sometimes their vehicles to run inside.
-So it's not strictly a sewer.
+See IAMA Drainer.
+In practice, the "underground tunnel network where homeless people and thieves live" of urban lore does exist in a few industrialized cities.
+They are usually a system of technical tunnels built to accommodate water from various sources, electrical cables, storage spaces for the underground rail systems, and so on.
+The reason for its spacious construction being the fact it has to allow maintenance workers and sometimes their vehicles to run inside.

 Compare Unnecessarily Large Interior and Underground City.